edespino/cloudberry-site/docs/sql-stmts/set-transaction.md

 The available transaction characteristics are the transaction isolation level, the transaction access mode (read/write or read-only), and the deferrable mode.
 In addition, a snapshot can be selected, though only for the current transaction, not as a session default.

 :::info
 Deferrable transactions require the transaction to be serializable.
-Cloudberry Database does not support serializable transactions, so including the `DEFERRABLE` clause has no effect.
+Apache Cloudberry does not support serializable transactions, so including the `DEFERRABLE` clause has no effect.
 :::

 The isolation level of a transaction determines what data the transaction can see when other transactions are running concurrently.